bandirevanth/mastering-ai/README.md

 data = load_breast_cancer()
 ```

-The data can be organized as follows:
+The data can be organised as follows:

 ```
 label_names = data ['target_names']